Alvin Joseph Downing: Al Downing Tampa Bay Jazz Association

-In 1971 the integration of white and black schools was initiated county wide in Pinellas County and though this eliminated, to some degree, racial boundaries in education and networking, there were still very few outlets in the community for jazz.
+In 1971, the integration of white and black schools was initiated county wide in Pinellas County and though this eliminated, to some degree, racial boundaries in education and networking, there were still very few outlets in the community for jazz.
 Though there were many job opportunities for musicians, jazz was seemingly getting snuffed out.
-Al's newly formulated band "The All Stars" saw the deficiency of jazz first hand and to help bring new life to jazz Al, started the "Allegro Music Society".
+Al's newly formulated band "The All Stars" saw the deficiency of jazz firsthand and to help bring new life to jazz Al, started the "Allegro Music Society".

 The Allegro Music Society, although passionately pursued, was shortly disassembled as political pressure from the local musician's union discouraged membership to the Allegro Music Society and threatened the survival of local bands, as the union was, in essence, a band's accreditation at the time.
 Most clubs would not hire a band without the backing of the local musicians union.
 Still passionate about creating outlets for jazz musicians, Al reorganized a concept for another organization that would keep jazz alive for both prospective and current musicians and to reintroduce people to the golden days of jazz.
 The result was the formation of the Al Downing Florida Jazz Association in 1981.

 Unlike the Allegro Music Society, the Al Downing Florida Jazz Association was successful in formulating a functional and sustainable association that provided outlets for jazz musicians as well as education opportunities for those who wanted to learn about jazz.
-In 1984 the Al Downing Florida Jazz Association absorbed the Tampa Bay Jazz Society creating one entity for the advancement of jazz.
+In 1984, the Al Downing Florida Jazz Association absorbed the Tampa Bay Jazz Society creating one entity for the advancement of jazz.
 When the two organizations merged proposition to drop the Al Downing name from the title was quickly rebuked and denied, as it was clear that Al Downing was truly the "Ambassador of Jazz", a title given to him by The Clearwater Jazz Holiday Foundation.